 We are governed by an independent board.

-The role of the board is to ensure the proper, efficient and effective performance of the Corporation’s functions.
+The role of the board is to ensure the proper, efficient and effective performance of our key functions.

 Our board is appointed by the Minister for Agriculture and the Minister for Finance.

 Ms Karen Smith-Pomeroy was appointed Chair of the Regional Investment Corporation board in March 2020.